Course Development

-MAX Editor is used to adjust settings for 3D targets, flat targets, and reactive targets, such as the number of hits to fall, reset time, target sounds, and score values.
-Targets can then be saved and used in practice sessions or shared with other MAX users.
+The target editor feature of DART is used to adjust settings for 3D targets, flat targets, and reactive targets, such as the number of hits to fall, reset time, target sounds, and score values.
+Targets can then be saved and used in practice sessions or shared with other DART users.

-MAX Studio is an optional program used to create virtually any type of drill, course, or scenario that you can think of.
-In addition to all the tools found in MAX Creator, MAX Studio adds human characters, additional environments, video targets, full-screen video, object behaviors, and more.
-There has never been a more complete solution for designing and building courseware than MAX Studio.
+Studio is an optional program for creating virtually any type of drill, course, or scenario you can imagine.
+Easily add traditional targets, human characters, realistic environments, video, object behaviors, and more.
+There has never been a more complete solution for designing and building courseware than Studio.

 Share Your Courses

-No matter which tool you choose, MAX makes it easy to share courses with others.
+DART makes it easy to share courses with others.
 This distinctive feature allows the seamless transfer of courses developed by your team to locations in the next county or another country.
-In return, your team gains access to valuable courses developed and shared by fellow MAX users from around the globe.
+In return, your team gains access to valuable courses developed and shared by fellow DART users from around the globe.

 Step One